rust-lang/rfcs/text/3558-libtest-json.md

 3. Add experimental support for cargo to interact with test binaries through the unstable programmatic output
 4. Create a stabilization report for programmatic output for T-libs-api and a cargo RFC for custom test harnesses to opt into this new protocol

+It is expected that the experimental test harness have functional parity with `libtest`, including
+- Ignored tests
+- Parallel running of tests
+- Benches being both a bench and a test
+- Test discovery

 We should evaluate the design against the capabilities of test runners from different ecosystems to ensure the format has the expandability for what people may do with custom test harnesses or `cargo test`, including:
 - Ability to implement different format modes on top
   - Both test running and `--list` mode